exercism/problem-specifications/exercises/meetup/description.md

 calculate the date of the actual meetup.
 For example, if given "First Monday of January 2017", the correct meetup date is 2017/1/2

-Return an error if there is no matching date.
+All descriptions will be valid, but you will need to return an error if there is no matching date.
 For example, "Fifth Wednesday of October 2017"